I Dreamed a Dream

 "I Dreamed a Dream" is a song from the 1980 musical Les Misérables.
-It is a solo that is sung by the character Fantine during the first act.
+It is a solo that is sung by Fantine during the first act.
 The music is by Claude-Michel Schönberg, with orchestrations by John Cameron.
 The English lyrics are by Herbert Kretzmer, based on the original French libretto by Alain Boublil and Jean-Marc Natel from the original French production.

 The song is a lament, sung by the anguished Fantine, who has just been fired from her job at the factory and thrown onto the streets.
-She thinks back to happier days and wonders at all that has gone wrong in her life.
+She thinks back to happier days before being abandoned by her daughter Cosette’s father, and wonders at all that has gone wrong in her life.
 The song is typically played in the key of E-flat major with the final chorus in F major.
 The song has also become a jazz standard.

 In the 1985 musical, the song occurs after Fantine has been fired, and before "Lovely Ladies".
 In the original French production and the 2012 film adaptation, these two musical numbers are swapped around, to place dramatic emphasis on Fantine's depressing descent into prostitution.

-The original French song was extensively rewritten for the English production by Herbert Kretzmer, adding the prologue (There was a time...) and cutting the last few lines which became the ending to "Lovely Ladies" ('Don't they know they're making love to one already dead?').
+The original French song was extensively rewritten for the English production by Herbert Kretzmer, cutting the last few lines which became the ending to "Lovely Ladies" ('Don't they know they're making love to one already dead?').
 For the French revival in 1991, the song was loosely translated back from the English version; thus there are two very different French versions of the song.